MinaProtocol/mina/nix/README.md

 ## Troubleshooting

-### `Error: File unavailable:`, missing dependency libraries, or incorrect dependency library versions
+### `Error: File unavailable:`, `Undefined symbols for architecture ...:`, `Compiler version mismatch`, missing dependency libraries, or incorrect dependency library versions

 If you get an error like this: